ShabbirHasan1/NSE-Data/README.md

 ### NSE tick or Live data

   We are planning to upload Live NSE data (Nifty 50 stocks and 9 indices) soon.

+#### Live Data collection techniques

+  Live tick data collected from NSE through Alice blue API.
+For each index and stocks part of Nifty 50, data is collected and saved to csv files.
+This entire data collection architecture is running in AWS cloud to ensure high availability and mantain our setup to work without downtime.

   > Date wise Index and stocks tick data are uploaded for few days.